GoogleCloudPlatform/java-docs-samples/bigtable/use-cases/fraudDetection/README.md

 # Credit card fraud detection using Cloud Bigtable

 This sample application aims to build a fast and scalable fraud detection system using Cloud Bigtable as its feature store.
-The feature store holds demographic information (customer ids, addresses, etc.) and historical transactions.
-In order to determine if a transaction is fraudulent, the feature store queries the customer demographic information and transaction history.
+The feature store holds metadata information (customer ids, addresses, etc.) and historical transactions.
+In order to determine if a transaction is fraudulent, the feature store queries the customer metadata information and transaction history.

 Cloud Bigtable is a great fit to use as a feature store for the following reasons: